Wednesday, March 14, 2012

 and this will shutdown your computer.

 But if you're still here, now's the time to install your GUI.
-I said this would be an Openbox install which is lightweight, so the downloading shouldn't take too long.
+Again, you could install "lxde" or "xfce4" here, but for our purposes (fastest performance, obsessive DIYism) we're going with Openbox.
 At a terminal prompt, type on one line:

-sudo aptitude install xorg lightdm openbox obconf obmenu gnome-themes gnome-themes-extras gtk2-engines-murrine murrine-themes gtk3-engines-unico lxappearance nitrogen xscreensaver
+sudo aptitude install xorg slim openbox obconf obmenu menu-xdg gtk2-engines-murrine gtk2-engines-pixbuf fonts-freefont-otf fonts-linuxlibertine lxappearance

 sudo nano /etc/apt/sources.list

-This is your package source list.
-You want to add non-free repositories by adding contrib and non-free to each of the entries like this (single line):
+In here, you'll want to add extra repositories by adding "contrib" and "non-free" to each of the entries like this (single line):

 Make sure they all end in main contrib non-free.
-Also, if you want to stay on the Testing branch permanently even after Wheezy turns stable, replace all instances of "wheezy" with "testing".
-Then save changes and exit, and run:
+Then save and exit, and run:

 sudo aptitude update

-Now if you have a first-generation Airport card or an ATI graphics card you can install nonfree firmware, and you also may want to add the Microsoft fonts installer for fonts many web pages use (single line):
+Next, if you have a first-generation Airport card or an ATI graphics card you need to install non-free firmware*, and you also may want to add the Microsoft fonts installer for fonts many web pages use (single line):

 sudo aptitude install firmware-linux-nonfree ttf-mscorefonts-installer